-The Cooperative Parenting Program (CPP) provides a 9-hour series of six parenting forums, which focus on the needs of children and parents in the aftermath of separation or divorce.
+The Travis County Cooperative Parenting Program (CPP) provides a comprehensive nine-hour series of six co-parenting classes which focus on the needs of children and parents in the aftermath of separation or divorce.

 - To provide information that helps parents understand the effects of separation/divorce on children.